User Community Service Desk Downloads

 Delete Authored Record

-No change in authored child (orphan) - default
+No change in the authored child record (orphan; default).

 Lose Record Ownership

-Child record loses ownership and becomes a consolidated record
+The child record loses ownership and becomes a consolidated record.

-Authored child record nature does not change - default
+The nature of the authored child record does not change (default).

 The following options are available when a consolidated parent record is deleted due to matching: